alexdebril/feed-io/README.md

 Monolog is not the only library suitable to handle feed-io's logs, you can use any PSR/Log compliant library instead.

-## Still on PHP 5 ?

-No problem, you can still install feed-io 3.0.
-This version will be supported until the end of PHP 5.6 security fixes (31 december 2018).

 ## Why skipping PHP 7.0 ?

 feed-io 4 requires PHP 7.1+ because return types cannot be nullable in PHP 7.0.